Glyphosate: Environmental fate

-The half-life of glyphosate in soil ranges between 2 and 197 days; a typical field half-life of 47 days has been suggested.
+The reported half-life of glyphosate in soil varies from two to 197 days with a typical field half-life of 47 days being suggested.
 Soil and climate conditions affect glyphosate's persistence in soil.
-The median half-life of glyphosate in water varies from a few to 91 days.
+The median half-life of glyphosate in water varies from a few days to 91 days.
 At a site in Texas, half-life was as little as three days.
 A site in Iowa had a half-life of 141.9 days.
 The glyphosate metabolite AMPA has been found in Swedish forest soils up to two years after a glyphosate application.
 In this case, the persistence of AMPA was attributed to the soil being frozen for most of the year.
 Glyphosate adsorption to soil, and later release from soil, varies depending on the kind of soil.
 Glyphosate is generally less persistent in water than in soil, with 12- to 60-day persistence observed in Canadian ponds, although persistence of over a year has been recorded in the sediments of American ponds.
 The half-life of glyphosate in water is between 12 days and 10 weeks.

 Residues in food products

 According to the National Pesticide Information Center fact sheet, glyphosate is not included in compounds tested for by the Food and Drug Administration's Pesticide Residue Monitoring Program, nor in the United States Department of Agriculture's Pesticide Data Program.
 The U.S. has determined the acceptable daily intake of glyphosate at 1.75 milligrams per kilogram of body weight per day (mg/kg/bw/day) while the European Union has set it at 0.5.

 Pesticide residue controls carried out by EU Member States in 2016 analysed 6,761 samples of food products for glyphosate residues.
-3.6% of the samples contained quantifiable glyphosate residue levels with 19 samples (0.28%) exceeding the European maximum residue levels (MRLs), which included six samples of honey and other apicultural products (MRL = 0.05 mg/kg) and eleven samples of buckwheat and other pseudo‐cereals (MRL = 0.1 mg/kg).
+3.6% of the samples contained quantifiable glyphosate residue levels with 19 samples (0.28%) exceeding the European maximum residue levels (MRLs), which included six samples of honey and other apicultural products (MRL=0.05 mg/kg) and eleven samples of buckwheat and other pseudo‐cereals (MRL=0.1 mg/kg).
 Glyphosate residues below the European MRLs were most frequently found in dry lentils, linseeds, soya beans, dry peas, tea, buckwheat, barley, wheat and rye.
 In Canada, a survey of 7,955 samples of food found that 42.3% contained detectable quantities of glyphosate and only 0.6% contained a level higher than the Canadian MRL of 0.1 mg/kg for most foods and 4 mg/kg for beans and chickpeas.
 Of the products that exceeded MRLs, one third were organic products.
 Health Canada concluded based on the analysis "that there was no long-term health risk to Canadian consumers from exposure to the levels of glyphosate".